jstep21/dnd-notes/dnd.md

 only one hit that takes half damage.
 The creature attacks Jake and misses, however, he am cursed which means his max hit points is reduced by 10 and continues to reduce by 10 each 24 hours.
 If he fails to remove the curse and die he turns to dust.
 Jake is also blinded by its next move.
 For Jake's turn, he moves inside the cylinder, taking the attack of opportunity head on, then lights his sword on fire and attacks the mummy lord - it ends up turning to dust.
-The rest of the creew notices a look of disappointment that he was unable to collect a new head.
+The rest of the crew notices a look of disappointment that he was unable to collect a new head.

 ### December 9